jhsu802701/tutorial-rails-omniauth/03-source_code.md

     assert page.has_text?('Signed out successfully.') end

+  def login_and_logout_Google
+    click_on 'Sign in with Google'
+    assert page.has_text?('Successfully authenticated from Google account.')
+    click_on 'Logout'
+    assert page.has_text?('Signed out successfully.') end

   test 'Can login with Facebook credentials' do
     OmniAuth.config.mock_auth[:facebook] = OmniAuth::AuthHash.new(
       provider: 'facebook', uid: '123545', confirmed_at: Time.now,